Adifmac/lambda_create_thumb/README.md

 # lambda_create_thumb
-lambda function for creating thumbnails in the SAME bucket.
+lambda function for creating images thumbnails in the SAME bucket.

 The thumbnail is created NEXT to the original, a prefix 'thumb_' is added to the file name (not key, excluding "folders").